Mapnaut/Policy/terms-of-service.md

 Mapnaut is only for people 13 years old and over.
 If you’re under 13, we’re sorry, but you’re not allowed here.
 If we learn a child under 13 is using Mapnaut we will terminate the child’s account.

 #Security and Responsible Disclosures
 We take security very seriously, and are always on the lookout for opportunities to make our service better.
-Our policy on security and finding and reporting vulnerabilities can be found here.
+If you know of any threat or breach to our security systems that we are not aware of, please email us at inof@mapnaut.com.
+We will do our best to restore the normal security of the service in a reasonable time.

 #Third-party account use for sign-ins
 We currently use third parties like Twitter to create and authorize user accounts.
 By using those third-party services, you agree to their terms of use, privacy policy, and other agreements between you and them.